matteo-zambon-gtm/EEC-dataLayer-Builder-for-GA4/README.md

 # Create Data Layer variables

-For the purchase you have to create 7 Data Layer variables.
+For the purchase, you have to create 7 Data Layer variables.
 These are the parameters:

 - transaction_id
 - affiliation